delfick/harpoon/README.rst

   Takes in an --image option, and pulls in the corresponding image.
   (Only if it has a image_index option)

+  Also takes in an "--ignore-missing" argument that means it won't error out if the image you are pulling doesn't exist.

 pull_all
   Pulls in all the images in layered order

+  Takes in an "--ignore-missing" argument which is useful if you're using pull_all to get the latest images before building them and you haven't built one of the images yet

 push
   Takes in an --image option, creates your specified image and pushes it